Medical contribution by Robert Setton, M.D.

 Why do infertility patients need to take birth control pills?

-It may seem counterintuitive but birth control pills are widely used during infertility treatment.
-For example, before starting in vitro fertilization (IVF), many women will take birth control pills to suppress their ovaries.
+It may seem counterintuitive, but birth control pills are widely used during infertility treatment.
+For example, before starting in vitro fertilization (IVF), many women will take birth control pills to sync follicles in their ovaries prior to starting medications.

-Shady Grove Fertility physicians also uses the pill to time the start of a treatment cycle, “because we’d like to know, particularly if you don’t have regular periods, when we need to start your treatment cycle,” explains Setton.
+“We also use the pill to time the start of a treatment cycle, particularly if you don’t have regular periods,” explains Dr. Gannon.

 Why do women who are freezing their eggs to preserve their future fertility need to take birth control pills?